aalsomali/TTS_STT_IBM_Watson/README.md

 [tasks completed]

+Text To Speech:
 - converting speech to text and saving the output as .txt file

+Speech To Text:
+- converting english text to speech and saving the output as .mp3 file
-- converting text to speech and saving the output as .mp3 file
+- converting arabic text to speech and saving the output as .mp3 file

 [Issues]